Looking for Magical Doremi: Plot

 The film is centered on three women who grew up watching Ojamajo Doremi in their childhood: Sora Nagase, a 22-year-old college student whose parents are pressuring her to become a teacher; Mire Yoshizuki, a 27-year-old career-oriented office worker returning from overseas; and Reika Kawatani, a 20-year-old freeter.
-Sora is concerned about Yūji Makita, a student at the school she interns at; despite having her dream job, Mire frequently gets into conflicts with her manager, Miyao; and Reika's boyfriend, Seiya Kubo, keeps stealing her savings for college.
-One day, Sora becomes curious when she hears rumors about a Western-style building located in Kamakura that served as the basis for the MAHODO, a magic shop featured in Ojamajo Doremi.
+Sora is concerned about Yūji Makita, a student with a learning disability at the school she interns at; despite having her dream job, Mire feels disrespected by her managers; and Reika's boyfriend, Seiya Kubo, keeps stealing her savings for college.
+One day, Sora becomes curious when she hears rumors about a Western-style building located in Kamakura that served as the basis for the Mahodo, a magic shop featured in Ojamajo Doremi.
 When she visits, she meets Mire and Reika, who explore the building with her.
 That evening, the women bond over having watched Ojamajo Doremi when they were younger and the magic bead toys from the show.
 The women return home, but keep in contact.

 As their daily lives become stressful, Sora invites Mire and Reika to visit Aichi Prefecture for Golden Week.
 There, the women go sightseeing in Hida-Takayama, the location where the film Ojamajo Doremi: The Secret of the Frog Stone takes place.
 At night, while discussing concerns from their daily lives, Reika confides in them that her father left after her parents divorced when she was in high school, with her mother dying two years later.
 On the third day of their trip, Mire suggests Reika make a wish on her magic bead to reunite with her father.
-The three are led to a hospital trying to retrieve her bead after she drops it, and there, Reika sees her father with a new family of his own while he pretends he does not know her.
+The three are led to a hospital trying to retrieve her bead after she drops it.
+There, Reika sees her father with a new family while he pretends he does not know her.
 Mire chides Reika for not being assertive, but this causes Reika to become angry and return to Onomichi alone.
 That night, Mire stays at Sora's house and reflects on her actions after watching episode 19 of Ojamajo Doremi Sharp, where Doremi and Hazuki get into a fight.
 She then personally goes to Onomichi to apologize and manages to find Reika's apartment through the okonomiyaki shop that she works at.
 Upon finding Reika, Mire saves her from Seiya when he extorts her for money, with Reika finally breaking up with him.
 The two restore their friendship as Reika reveals that her magic bead was given to her by her father.
 Mire invites her to move in to help her pursue her studies.